 It’s usually a better idea to wait until full retirement age before claiming Social Security benefits.
 You can check the Social Security Administration chart below for your full retirement age by year of birth.

-And furthermore, you might consider pushing retirement out a bit beyond that and working through age 70 if it makes sense for your life.
+And furthermore, you might consider pushing retirement out a bit beyond full retirement age and working through age 70 if it makes sense for your life.

 Possible exceptions to this rule of claiming later rather than earlier are if you’re in poor health, have excessive debt or have no future job prospects.